How Do I Get Proof of Health Insurance For Taxes?

 Form 1095-C

-Employers send tax form 1095-C to confirm the employee participated in an employer health insurance plan.
+Employers may send you tax form 1095-C to confirm that you participated in an employer health insurance plan.
 The form provides information about the policy and who was covered under the plan.

 How do 1095 forms relate to my tax returns?